oicr-ibc/cssscl/README.rst

 Uninstall cssscl
 =================

-**Note:** this will only work if you installed cssscl with the cmd 'sudo pip install .' as shown above.
+**Note:** this will only work if you installed cssscl with the cmd 'sudo pip install .' as shown in the Installation section above.

  .. code-block:: bash

-     $ cd cssscl-1.0/
+     $ cd cssscl-master/
      $ ./cssscl_uninstall.sh